SummaryRead the full fact sheet

 Symptoms of stomach ulcers

 Some stomach ulcers don’t produce any symptoms.
-If present, they can include:
+If present, the symptoms can include:

 - loss of appetite